Awni00/abstract_transformer/README.md

 - `language_models.py`: This module implements a *Dual Attention Transformer* language model (as well as a standard Transformer language model as a baseline).
 - `seq2seq_models.py`: This module implements a seq2seq encoder-decoder *Dual Attention Transformer*.
 - `vision_models.py`: This module implements a *Vision Dual Attention Transformer* model, in the style of a Vision Transformer (i.e., image is split up into patches and fed to an encoder).
+- `dual_attention_transformer.py`: This is a single-file implementation of everything you need to experiment with the dual-attention Transformer.
+This is generated for convenience so you can just copy a single file rather than needing to clone the entire repo.

 > ℹ️ Note that our implementation of relational attention does not have the hardware-aware optimizations of modern implementations of standard attention, and is slower as a result.
 We suspect that a significantly faster implementation of relational attention is possible.